'Totally absurd': Americans in Czechia react to proposed bill to restrict dual citizenship

 Still, Bryan warned that fear itself can have real consequences and urged Americans abroad not to disengage.
 “If you’re willing to pick up the phone, make sure you’re also voting.
 Voting is still working.
 Tell them you're not going to be scared or dissuaded.”

-But for dual citizens whose very identity is wrapped up in being both nationalities, the bill feels less like policy and more like a personal attack.
+For dual citizens whose very identity is wrapped up in being both nationalities no matter which side of the Atlantic they were born on, the bill's existence feels less like policy and more like a personal attack.
 Jan Stransky, who holds both U.S. and Czech citizenship, echoed that sentiment.

 “I am a proud American as well as a proud Czech.
 Both countries are part of my identity and have been for my entire life.
 The idea that I should have to renounce one to prove loyalty to the other is totally absurd.”